 - You cannot have fresh cream or soft cheese

 Your room will be thoroughly cleaned every day.
 Your visitors will be asked to wash their hands before they come into your room.
 They may be asked to wear disposable gloves and aprons.
 Visitors with coughs and colds are not allowed.
-Some centres don't allow you to have flowers in your room because infections can grow in the water.
+Some hospitals don't allow you to have flowers in your room because infections can grow in the water.

-Even with all these precautions, most people do get an infection at some point and have to have antibiotics.
+Even with all these precautions, most people do get an infection at some point and need to have antibiotics.
 You can help yourself by trying to do your mouth care properly and getting up to shower and have your bed changed even on the days you don't feel too good.

 After a transplant you will have lost immunity to diseases you were vaccinated against as a child.
 The team caring for you will advise you about the immunisations you need and when.
-You should only have inactivated immunisations not live ones.
-To lower the risk of you getting any of these infections it is important that all the family have the flu vaccine and any children have all their immunisations.
+You should only have inactivated immunisations and not live ones.
+To lower the risk of you getting any of these infections it is important that all your family have the flu vaccine and any children have all their immunisations.

-Your red blood cell count will fall after your treatment.
+Your red blood cell count will also fall after your treatment.
 If it gets too low you will feel very tired and lacking in energy.
 You may also feel breathless when you move around.
 Your nurse will check your blood cell levels each day.
 If you are anaemic you will need a blood transfusion.
 This will help you to feel better straight away.

 Sometimes people have a reaction to a blood transfusion, particularly if they have had a lot of transfusions of blood or platelets in the past.
 You may have a high temperature and feel shivery, or develop an itchy rash.
 The reaction feels uncomfortable at the time but soon passes.
 Tell your doctor or nurse if you feel hot, very cold or shivery when you are having a blood transfusion.
 They may give you some medicines to stop the reaction.
 They may also slow down the transfusion rate.